w3c/wot-discovery/explainer/Explainer.md

 However, supporting this functionality is still a long-term goal for future work, as it is important in many of the WoT use cases we have collected.
+IEEE P2874 is developing standardized spatial queries and the Open Geospatial Consortium is developing RDF information models for geolocation data; both of these may be relevant to future work.

 ## Implementations
 Implementations are described in more detail in the WoT Discovery Implementation Report,